Why study philosophy in Tartu?

 - Every year, we organize a number of international conferences and workshops which bring together leading philosophers from all over the world.

 - Every year the department hosts a series of lectures (“The Gottlob Frege Lectures in Theoretical Philosophy”) which are delivered by a world-class philosopher on their most recent work.

-This year the Frege Lectures will be delivered by Jennifer Saul (University of Sheffield).
+In 2019 the Frege Lectures were delivered by Jennifer Nagel (University of Toronto).

 The speakers of the past Frege lectures include:

 - Huw Price (University of Cambridge);

 - Jennifer Saul (University of Sheffield);